-Attachment MProcedure to Apply for a Capacity Limited Resource(CLR), Energy Limited Resource (ELR), AmbientCondition-Dependent Classification and/or for an EnergyDuration Limitation
+Attachment MProcedure to Apply for an Energy Limited Resource (ELR), Ambient Condition-Dependent Classification and/or for an Energy Duration Limitation

-Generation resources must submit specific operating data and supporting documentation to be considered for CLR/ELR status.
-Units claiming a UOLN less than their ICAP equivalent must register as an ELR or a CLR with the NYISO.
+Generation resources must submit specific operating data and supporting documentation to be considered for ELR status.
+Units claiming a UOL_N less than their ICAP equivalent must register as an ELR or be an exempted unit with Duct-firing or Peak-firing capability, as described in Section 5.12.7.2 of the NYISO Services Tariff.
 In addition, units whose output varies with ambient conditions must also register with the NYISO.
 Installed Capacity Suppliers with an Energy Duration Limitation, including ELR units, shall elect an Energy Duration Limitation and inform the ISO by August 1 preceding the upcoming Capability Year, pursuant to Section 4.1.1 of this ICAP Manual.
-For ELR units, information supporting the unit's ELR designation must be provided in writing and must be received via electronic email at Customer Registration@nyiso.com by August 1 of a given Capability Year.
+For ELR units, information supporting the unit's ELR designation must be provided in writing and must be received via electronic email at participation@nyiso.com by August 1 of a given Capability Year.
 Refer to "Energy Supplier Upper Operating Limits," below, for a detailed discussion of bidding, scheduling and applicable settlement rules for ELR and CLR resources.